owentl/gitlab-prometheus/README.md

 ## Configruation

 I use a project that contains a JSON for the for the configuration variables of this project.
 The script will pull the latest config for usage from GitLab.
 This is done as there are others that use my script(s) where I work and this makes it easier for them to go in and set those vars instead of having to adjust the container/scripts.
+If you want to avoid this process you can certainly bring the config into the file as well.

 You will want to setup a config.json in a project and define that project ID in the retro.py file.